 The Frank Hawkins Kenan Institute of Private Enterprise stimulates economic prosperity and improves the lives of people in North Carolina, the U.S. and around the world.

-We start our first program for business people to earn their MBAs while working: The Evening Executive MBA Program.
+We start our first program for business people to earn their MBAs while working: the Evening Executive MBA Program.

-Frank Kenan continues his family’s legacy of supporting UNC by giving $10 million toward a new Business School building.
+Frank Kenan continues his family’s legacy of supporting UNC by giving $10 million toward a new business school building.
 The School’s name is changed to Kenan-Flagler Business School in honor of Mary Lily Kenan and her husband, Henry Morrison Flagler.

 The Kenan Family Trust graces us with another donation.
 An $8 million gift goes to build the Paul J. Rizzo Conference Center named after former UNC Kenan-Flagler Dean and alumnus Paul Rizzo.
 An additional $1 million dollar gift is earmarked to establish our Entrepreneurship Center.